kgrid/kgrid.github.io/jobs.md

 The Knowledge Grid is a platform-as-a-service designed to make computable biomedical knowledge significantly easier to create, organize, and apply.
 Our customers are various organizations, institutions, and service providers who will use our platform to create, organize, and deliver computable biomedical knowledge.

-That said, we do develop lots of prototype clients and use the Kgrid platform outselves to help demo, promote, and train our customers.
+That said, we do develop lots of prototype clients and use the Kgrid platform ourselves to help demo and promote our product, and to train users and service providers.

 #### The technology